-Scenic dunes, lovely white sand and plenty of amenities: Third Beach has it all.
+Scenic dunes, lovely white sand, and plenty of amenities: Third Beach has it all.
 The sea is fairly gentle here so it’s better for swimming than surfing.
-There’s a boat ramp for small vessels, and you can rent paddle-board and other equipment.
+There’s a boat ramp for small vessels, and you can rent a paddleboard and other equipment.
 Amenities are good but you’ll need to bring your own food and drink.
 There are picnic tables and even grills for a beach cookout.
 The beach is guarded.

 Warren Town Beach, Warren, Rhode Island

 A well-developed beach with gentle waves, Warren Town Beach is perfect for kids.
 Splash in the shallow water or visit the children’s play area.
 The beach adjoins Burr’s Hill Park, providing plenty of space for large family gatherings.
 It’s a good place for beginners to try kayaking or paddle-boarding.
 There’s a fishing pier and picnic tables.
 Restrooms are available and the beach is guarded.

 Warwick City Park & Buttonwoods Beach, Warwick, Rhode Island

 An absolutely ideal spot for families with children of all ages, Buttonwoods Beach has gentle waves and soft sand.
 Bring your canoes, kayaks or paddle-boards for some fun ocean sports, or take a bike ride along the three miles of paved cycle paths.
 Restrooms are available.
 Snacks and concessions are available in the Park.
 Lifeguards monitor the beach.